Before a student can work and be paid, the following paperwork must be submitted in Workday.

 Students should not apply for jobs until they've completed these forms.
-Employers must not schedule any student without first hiring the student on JobX and verifying that these documents have been completed.
+Employers must not schedule any student without first hiring the student and verifying that these documents have been completed.

 If applicable, you must complete the appropriate contract with your supervisor and submit it the student employment office immediately.
 This contract marks your official hire.
 You cannot work until you have submitted the contract and receive an email verifying your hire.

 Social Security & Taxes